Is this Travelodge the best cheap hotel in Inverness, Scotland? Find out in this Travelodge Inverness City Centre review.

 Travelodge offers two base room rates:

-- Saver: Non refundable.
-Arrival date can be amended subject to availability and change fee.
+- Saver: Non-refundable.
+The arrival date can be amended subject to availability and change fee.

 Payment is needed upfront for both room rates.